 “We instituted a creative review board at McDonald’s and later, at News.
 All creative had to be presented at that meeting.

 “I’d have at the table the marketer that was briefing it.
 I’d invite anybody with an interest in a campaign to come and sit in on it.
 We’d look at the brief, we’d look at the agency’s response.
 Then I’d go around the table.
 In the end I’d take the decision to move ahead or change.

 “While the agency was initially nervous about giving up that ability to lobby people, they exchanged it gladly for getting a decision.

 “The young marketers not only had a voice, but they also got to learn through the process.”

 Get the brief right, and the quality of the work marketers receive back from their agencies — and its effectiveness in the market — will improve, according to Talcott.

 “The best situations I’ve seen are when the marketer writes their creative brief, and the marketer and the creative team sit down and discuss it,” Talcott says.
 “It doesn’t happen very often.”

 Regardless of whether the marketer gets anything else right, a brief based on insight will not only result in more motivating work, it will also give the creative team more latitude to explore different ideas.

-Simple’s marketing resource management platform can help your team brief better and work more efficiently with your stakeholders and your agencies. to see how it works.
+Simple’s Marketing Operations Cloud can help your team brief better and work more efficiently with your stakeholders and your agencies.
+Book a demo to see how it works.